crptec/sinovate/docs/README.md

 # SINOVATE Blockchain Documentation

-### Please spear some moment to read the following for your own protection!
+### Please read the following for your own protection!

 -   The SIN docs website provides documentation on different aspects of SINOVATE use.
 Following these guides does not make the SINOVATE liable for any encountered issues.
 -   Every document furnishes protection information depending on the platform and app used; it doesn't mean you'll be 100% safe after following the documentation.
 Please research for potential conditions that may happen.